Caddo Parish Commissioners vote to help expand availability of COVID-19 tests

 Commissioner Steven Jackson said tests will be made available for people whose income is at 138 percent of the federal poverty level, or those who would typically be eligible or Medicaid.

+“We should be encouraging as much testing as possible,” said Commissioner Steven Jackson.

+“We don’t want to stigmatize testing like we see with AIDS, HIV and diabetes.
+Those things plague our community because we stigmatize testing when we should be promoting it very hard at the onset.
+If we amp up our testing, that lets us know where the virus is spreading.”

-People who’ve been laid off or furloughed to help stop the spread of the virus would also be eligible to receive the testing.
+People who have been laid off or furloughed to help stop the spread of the virus would also be eligible to receive the testing.

 Stay up to date with the latest news and weather by downloading the Arklatexhomepage News App from the App Store or Google Play.